Heat leads entering fourth but loses to Westbrook-led Thunder

 Westbrook took only four shots in the first half, making two and going to the half with six points, seven rebounds and three assists.

-But Westbrook scored 23 in the second half and was the difference in the game.
+But Westbrook scored 23 in the second half (7 of 11 shooting) and was the difference in the game.
+Along with his 29 points, he had 13 rebounds and eight assists.

+“A player like that, he’s going to continue to keep going, he’s going to figure it out,” Wade said.
+“He was making shots, and there’s only so much you can do.
+He’s still the league MVP because no one else got it yet.”

-Miami usually had multiple defenders waiting on him when the Thunder was in transition – one reason why the Thunder scored only six points off 11 Heat turnovers.
+Miami usually had multiple defenders waiting on Westbrook when the Thunder was in transition – one reason why the Thunder scored only seven points off 11 Heat turnovers.

 Johnson, McGruder, Richardson and Dragic all took turns defending him.

-Dragic became the fourth Heat player to hit 100 threes, joining Wayne Ellington, Richardson and Tyler Johnson.
+Dragic became the fourth Heat player to hit 100 threes, joining Ellington, Richardson and Tyler Johnson.

 Ellington hit four of six three-pointers, leaving him with 205 for the season, surpassing Tim Hardaway’s 203 for second on the Heat’s all-time single season list.